-The ECB announced a new Pandemic Emergency Purchase Programme ("PEPP"), which will have an overall envelope of \in 1,850 billion, and that could be increased.
+The Portuguese economy continues to be characterised by high levels of public and private debt, among other factors, and thus remains vulnerable to negative external shocks.
+A deterioration of investor sentiment associated with political, geopolitical and financial market uncertainty could increase volatility in global financial markets and have a negative impact on financing conditions.
+For example, the parliamentary elections in Portugal held at the beginning of October 2019 did not return a parliamentary majority of any of the parties and no coalition or agreement was reached between them.
+As there is no majority in terms of parliamentary support, the Portuguese Government could face increased difficulties in achieving structural fiscal consolidation or implementing certain measures, which could lead to political instability in Portugal.
+Risks to the outlook thus include a tightening in financial conditions, particularly an increase in interest rates, potentially stemming from a lack of confidence in the power and efficiency of the European coordinated response to the Covid-19 crisis.
+The ECB announced a new Pandemic Emergency Purchase Programme ("PEPP"), which will have an overall envelope of €1,850 billion, and that could be increased.
 Purchases will be conducted until the first quarter of 2022 - and possibly extended -and will include all the asset categories eligible under the existing asset purchase programme ("APP"), aiming at eliminating any risks to the smooth transmission of its monetary policy in all jurisdictions of the Euro area.
 The ECB will be flexible conducting these purchases, and it will accept some bonds below investment grade as collateral for its loans, in order to ensure Euro area banks can access central bank cash during the coronavirus pandemic.
 To qualify as collateral, the bonds must have been rated as investment grade on 7 April 2020 (by at least one rating agency recognised by the ECB).
 This new instrument should contribute to contain any significant increase of Portuguese bond yields, even if it would be downgraded to levels below investment grade.
 However, the ECB's monetary policy has come under scrutiny after the German Constitutional Court ruled that some aspects of the institution's earlier bond-buying program are not backed by EU treaties and needed to be fixed.
 Worries that more similar lawsuits could undermine the PEPP have fuelled unease and uncertainty in European sovereign debt markets, and its future intervention could become more conditioned.